What is Faraday’s Law

-When the magnet is held stationary at that position, the needle of galvanometer returns back to zero position.
-Now when the magnet is moved away from the coil, there is some deflection in the needle but in opposite direction and again when the magnet become stationary at that point with respect to coil, the needle of galvanometer return back to zero position.
-Similarly if magnet is held stationary and the coil is moved away and towards the magnet, the galvanometer shows deflection in similar manner.
-It is also seen that the faster the change in the magnetic field, the greater will be the induced emf or voltage in the coil.
+When the magnet is held stationary at that position, the needle of galvanometer returns to zero position.
+Now when the magnet moves away from the coil, there is some deflection in the needle but opposite direction, and again when the magnet becomes stationary, at that point respect to the coil, the needle of the galvanometer returns to the zero position.
+Similarly, if the magnet is held stationary and the coil moves away, and towards the magnet, the galvanometer similarly shows deflection.
+It is also seen that the faster the change in the magnetic field, the greater will be the induced EMF or voltage in the coil.

 |Position of magnet||Deflection in galvanometer|

-|Magnet at rest||No deflection in galvanometer|
+|Magnet at rest||No deflection in the galvanometer|

 |Magnet moves towards the coil||Deflection in galvanometer in one direction|

-|Magnet is held stationary at same position (near the coil)||No deflection in galvanometer|
+|Magnet is held stationary at same position (near the coil)||No deflection in the galvanometer|

-|Magnet moves away from the coil||Deflection in galvanometer but in opposite direction|
+|Magnet moves away from the coil||Deflection in galvanometer but in the opposite direction|

-|Magnet is held stationary at same position (away from the coil)||No deflection in galvanometer|
+|Magnet is held stationary at the same position (away from the coil)||No deflection in the galvanometer|

-Michael Faraday formulated two laws on the basis of above experiments.
+Michael Faraday formulated two laws on the basis of the above experiments.
 These laws are called Faraday’s laws of electromagnetic induction.

 Faraday’s First Law